AI Interview Copilot: The Complete 2026 Guide

 - Speech-to-Text + AI Processing — Advanced speech-to-text converts audio to text in real-time, then AI models generate contextual answers in 116ms.

-- Stealth Overlay — A desktop overlay displays suggestions that only you can see.
+- Private coaching overlay — A desktop overlay displays suggestions that only you can see.
 It's excluded from screen recordings and screen sharing.

 Learn more about our dual-layer AI architecture and how we achieved 116ms response time.